HL7/fhir-medmorph/input/pagecontent/provisioning.md

 As shown in the above diagram, actions will start in Step 1 when a notification from a subscribed named event happens.
 After the notification, the reporting workflow starts in Step 2 which has a series of sub-steps.
 Not all sub-steps or all actions represented within the sub-steps in the diagram are required as part of a workflow.
 We will consider an example to highlight the actions that will be executed.

-In the case of Cancer reporting, once a named event occurs and the execution of the reporting workflow starts, the following actions will be executed in a sequence
+In the case of Cancer Reporting, once a named event occurs and the execution of the reporting workflow starts, the following actions will be executed in a sequence.

-* Determine if the patient has a reportable Cancer condition, this is performed by executing the check-trigger-codes action in Step2a.
+* Determine if the patient has a reportable Cancer condition, by executing the check-trigger-codes action in Step 2a.
 In Step 2a, the check-participant-registration action is not required for this scenario and hence it is skipped.
 * If the patient has a reportable condition, the Cancer report will be created by accessing appropriate data from the EHR in Step 2b.
 The data to be accessed and the queries to be executed will be defined in the Content IGs.
-The create-report action will assemble the data into a bundle per the MedMorph IG.
+The create-report action will assemble the data into a bundle per the MedMorph Reference Architecture IG.
-* Since there is no specific requirement to anonymize or psuedonymize or deidentify the data Step 2c and all the actions within Step 2c will be skipped.
+* Step 2c will be skipped since there is no specific requirement to anonymize, pseudonymize or de-identify the data.
-* Then the report is validated in Step 2d to conform to the various profiles by executing the validate-report action.
+* The report is validated in Step 2d to conform to the various profiles by executing the validate-report action.
 * Once the report is validated and ready for transmission, the report may be encrypted and then submitted for transmission in Step 2e by executing the encrypt-report and submit-report actions respectively.

 The actions are machine processable and are extensible.
-As new use cases are instantiated using the MedMorph architecture new actions may be added.
-For example if the report needs to be signed an action called add-digital-signature action can be defined and added to Step 2e.
-Similarly new steps could also be introduced as needed.
+As new use cases are instantiated using the MedMorph Reference Architecture new actions may be added.
+For example, if the report needs to be signed, an action called add-digital-signature action can be defined and added to Step 2e.
+Similarly, new steps could also be introduced as needed.

-The next section outlines specific requirements for creation and consumption of the MedMorph Knowledge Artifacts.
+The next section outlines specific requirements for the creation and consumption of the MedMorph Knowledge Artifacts.

 #### Creating Knowledge Artifacts
 PHA or Research Organizations are the actors who create or produce Knowledge Artifacts.

-* Knowledge Artifact producers SHALL represent Knowledge Arrtifacts using PlanDefinition Resource.
+* Knowledge Artifact producers SHALL represent Knowledge Artifacts using PlanDefinition Resource.

 * MedMorph Knowledge Artifacts SHALL be of type eca-rule or workflow-definition and is represented in PlanDefinition.type attribute.